ML4SE2022/group7/README.md

 ```

 The virtual environment will be created automatically.
-The dataset will be also downloaded and preprocessed.
+The dataset will also be downloaded and preprocessed.

 ## Dataset

-We are using CoSQA dataset, available in the repository, as well as CodeSearchNet dataset,
+We are using the CoSQA dataset, available in the repository, as well as the CodeSearchNet dataset,
 which can be downloaded from either:
 * executing task `task data:download-model`
 * directly: https://s3.amazonaws.com/code-search-net/CodeSearchNet/v2/python.zip